-Note:

-The Village Roadshow Limited group ("VRL group") results are prepared under Australian Accounting Standards, and also comply with International Financial Reporting Standards ("IFRS").
-The Reconciliation of Results includes certain non-IFRS measures including EBITDA and operating profit excluding material items of income and expense and discontinued operations.
-These measures are used internally by management to assess the performance of the business, make decisions on the allocation of resources and assess operations.
-Non-IFRS measures are used internally by management to assess the performance of the business, make decisions on the allocation of resources and assess operations used internally by management to assess operational management.
-Non-IFRS measures have not been subject to audit or review, however all items used to calculate these non-IFRS measures have been derived from information used in the preparation of the audited or audit-reviewed [as applicable] financial statements.
+Note: The Village Roadshow Limited group") results are prepared under Australian Accounting Standards, and also comply with International Financial Reporting Standards ("IFRS").
+The Reconciliation of Results includes certain non-IFRS measures and operations of income and expense and discontinued operations.
+These measures are used internally by management to assess the performance of the business, make decisions on the allocation of resources and assess operational management.
+Non-IFRS measures have not been subject to audit or review, however all items used to calculate these non-IFRS measures from information used in the preparation of the audit-reviewed las applicable) financial statements.